 Even the healthiest divorces can have adverse effects on your children.

-For children, divorce is nearly always a traumatic event, and those who experience the fallout of divorce often experience academic struggles.
+For children, the dissolution of their intact family unit is nearly always traumatic, and those who experience the fallout of particularly bitter or high-conflict break-up often struggle academically after a divorce.

 By paying attention to your child’s performance at school and helping them with their schoolwork as well as their self-esteem, you may be able to stop this problem in its tracks.